December 31, 2010

 Aiming high, in 1965 the pair auditioned for Allen Toussaint, the top producer, arranger and writer in the city.
 He didn’t think Chuck was quite ready to record as a featured vocalist and passed.
 Undeterred, they then approached Wardell Quezergue, co-owner of Nola Records and Toussaint’s main music business rival at the time.
 He too thought the pair were still green, but saw promise in their writing skills and determination, and so agreed to mentor them.

 From there, Simmons formed his first band, the Royal Imperials (impressively redundant!), and got a small local label, PJ Records, interested in putting out a 45 on them.
 The result was “Do The Sissy” b/w “Why Should They Pay” (#107), recorded at Cosimo’s studio and billing them as Charley Simmons & the Royal Imperials.
 Quezergue did the arrangements and helped out with the mixing of the record.
-Quite funky for the time, though a bit sloppy in execution, “Do The Sissy” was a dancer fashioned after James Brown’s newly emergent kind of groove thang, on which Simmons didn’t actually sing but rather repeatedly said the song title or just “sissy” and issued some emphatic screams and grunts; but he settled down for some emotive balladry on the other side.
+Quite funky for the time, though a bit sloppy in execution, “Do The Sissy” was a dancer fashioned after James Brown’s kind of groove thang, on which Simmons didn’t actually sing but rather repeatedly said the song title or just “sissy” and issued some emphatic screams and grunts; but he settled down for some emotive balladry on the other side.
 Although local DJ Shelly Pope gave it some spins, no one else picked up on “Do The Sissy”; and it quickly fell by the wayside.
-Goines dates the single as 1965; but that seems to be a bit early.
-I’m not sure when the Sissy dance started getting popular in New Orleans; but Simmons’ number is the only local song I know of that referenced it before Curley Moore’s “Sophisticated Sissy” came out in 1968.
+Goines dates the single as 1965; but The Cosimo Code puts in squarely in 1968.
+I’m not sure when the Sissy dance started getting popular in New Orleans; but Simmons’ number is the only local song I know of that referenced it before or near to Curley Moore’s “Sophisticated Sissy”, which also came out in 1968.
 Up in Memphis, Rufus Thomas had a separate release on Stax with the same title as Moore’s in 1967.
-Whatever the exact date, it is clear that Simmons and Quezergue were exploring funk early on; and they would continue to participate in the development of the genre.
+It is clear that Simmons and Quezergue were exploring funk early on; and they would continue to participate in the development of the genre.

 The Royal Imperials disbanded soon after their record came out, due to the death of their drummer.
 So, under Quezegue’s guidance, Chuck took solo billing as Charley Simmons for his next studio venture, establishing his own label, Broom Records, to release “Do The Funky Broom” b/w “Make This A Better World” (#001), which Goines puts in 1967, but more than likely was done in the early 1970s.
 Living up to its title, the A-side sought to get yet another new dance started and had a mid-tempo, highly syncopated groove.
-A clockwork Quezergue arrangement, it provides clear evidence that he had already worked out the basic mechanics of his own signature approach to multi-instrument, poly-rhythmic funk during his three year stint at Malaco in Jackson, MS. But, this track may even have been cut at Sea-Saint, after Wardell's return home.
+The clockwork Quezergue arrangement had become his signature approach to multi-instrument, poly-rhythmic funk during his three year stint at Malaco in Jackson, MS. But, this track may even have been cut at Sea-Saint, after Wardell's return home.

-The other side had a similar but less intense feel; and both likely featured Smokey Johnson on the drum kit, since Quezergue used him on a lot of sessions in the 1960s and also had produced and arranged Smokey’s own funky Nola 45s.
+The other side had a similar but less intense feel; and both may have featured Smokey Johnson on the drum kit, since Quezergue had used him on a lot of New Orleans sessions in the 1960s, and also had produced and arranged Smokey’s own funky Nola 45s.
 Interestingly, Goines also relates that Quezergue recruited Art Neville and Leo Nocentelli as organist and guitarist respectively on the “Funky Broom” session.
-At the time, the pair were part of Art’s combo, the Neville Sounds, who would soon to go to work for Toussaint and become the Meters.
 Yet, once again, Simmons saw his promising single receive only brief, limited airplay before being put in the reject box.